-Freshford Parish Council has declared a Climate Emergency (summer 2019) and this November it unanimously declared an Ecological Emergency.
+Freshford Parish Council has declared a Climate Emergency (summer 2019) and in November 2020 it unanimously declared an Ecological Emergency.

 These declarations mean that all Parish Council decisions going forward will be viewed through the dual lenses of ‘Is this good for the climate and ecology of Freshford and all its residents, both now and in the future?’.